 Alcohol is metabolized mainly in the liver (90%), 10% of alcohol from beer and wine is excreted through sweat, breath, and urine.
-Under the influence of the enzyme alcohol dehydrogenase (ADH), ethanol (ethyl alcohol, ethyl alcohol, grain alcohol or alcohol) will be converted into acetaldehyde (a toxic chemical).
+Under the influence of the enzyme alcohol dehydrogenase (ADH), ethanol (ethyl alcohol, ethyl alcohol, grain alcohol, or alcohol) is converted into acetaldehyde (a toxic chemical).

-Acetaldehyde is then converted into acetic acid (non-toxic) by the enzyme acetaldehyde dehdrogenase 2 (ALDH2), acetic acid is then converted into water and CO2.
+Acetaldehyde is then converted to acetic acid (non-toxic) by the enzyme acetaldehyde dehydrogenase 2 (ALDH2), and acetic acid is then converted to water and CO2.

-If you drink a lot of alcohol, your liver will be overloaded, acetaldehyde will not be fully processed, causing high levels of this toxic substance in the blood, causing symptoms of headache, hangover, and fatigue.
+If you drink too much alcohol, your liver will be overloaded, acetaldehyde will not be fully processed, causing high levels of this toxic substance in the blood, causing symptoms of headache, hangover, and fatigue.

-In addition, drinking alcohol causes dehydration, leading to headaches, dry mouth, thirst, and lethargy.
+In addition, drinking alcohol causes dehydration which also leads to headaches, dry mouth, thirst, and lethargy.

 Some people get drunk easily for one or both of two reasons:

-First, high ADH enzyme activity causes the amount of acetaldehyde in the blood to increase rapidly, causing a feeling of drunkenness and fatigue.
+First, high ADH enzyme activity causes acetaldehyde levels in the blood to increase rapidly, causing a feeling of drunkenness and fatigue.

-Second, the activity of ALDH2 enzyme is low, causing the rate of acetaldehyde decomposition to slow down, and a large amount of acetaldehyde accumulates in the body.
+Second, low ALDH2 enzyme activity slows down the rate of acetaldehyde decomposition, causing a large amount of acetaldehyde to accumulate in the body.

 People with a high alcohol tolerance who can drink for a long time without getting drunk are due to their high ALDH2 enzyme activity, which causes acetaldehyde to be eliminated quickly.
-On the contrary, some people have low ALDH2 enzyme activity and can "collapse" after only half a cup.
+On the contrary, some people with low ALDH2 enzyme activity can "knock out" after only half a cup.

 When drinking alcohol, some people drink forever without getting drunk, while others get drunk after only half a cup.
-(Illustration)
+(Illustration photo)

 Based on the reality of alcohol consumption in most countries around the world, the World Health Organization (WHO) introduced the concept of alcohol unit.